Yeeldx/yeeldbox-devdocs/docs/contributing/contribute.md

 If you are interested in working on a specific project, check out the list of Yeeldx products in the [General Resources](#general-resources) section below or check out our list of repos [here](https://github.com/orgs/Yeeldx/repositories).

-If you want an overview of how our vaults work, please see the schema and accompanying descriptions in the [Vaults Overview](https://docs.Yeeldx.finance/getting-started/products/yvaults/overview).
+If you want an overview of how our YeeldBoxs work, please see the schema and accompanying descriptions in the [YeeldBoxs Overview](https://docs.Yeeldx.finance/getting-started/products/yYeeldBoxs/overview).

-If you're wondering how **strategies** work, please check out [Yeeldx Vaults v2 Introduction](https://www.youtube.com/watch?v=C0fsYiCI54g) — hosted by our Yeeldx Devs.
+If you're wondering how **strategies** work, please check out [Yeeldx YeeldBoxs v2 Introduction](https://www.youtube.com/watch?v=C0fsYiCI54g) — hosted by our Yeeldx Devs.
 To start writing your own strategy, please check out our template [Yeeldx Brownie Mix](https://github.com/Yeeldx/brownie-strategy-mix).

-If you want to integrate with Yeeldx, please visit our [Integration Guide](https://docs.Yeeldx.finance/partners/integration_guide) and check out our [Vault API Documentation](https://docs.Yeeldx.finance/vaults/smart-contracts/VaultAPI).
+If you want to integrate with Yeeldx, please visit our [Integration Guide](https://docs.Yeeldx.finance/partners/integration_guide) and check out our [YeeldBox API Documentation](https://docs.Yeeldx.finance/YeeldBoxs/smart-contracts/YeeldBoxAPI).

 #### Designers